Kristina01111000/lavendersite/README.md

     - make sure pictures are good to use
     - begin shop layout
     - check color codes on wireframe
+    - add content to lavender, native plant, and other pages

 for call:

     - make sure the store front looks the way she wants, ask how many products, ask about bundles
+    - estimate on when she will have the content for site